Full TitleDevelopment of Psychotherapeutic Interventions for Parents Who Lost a Child

 Many parents who have lost a child use counseling or other resources to help them cope with their grief and the emotional burden of their loss.
-The aim of this study is to compare two types of counseling programs for parents who have lost a child to cancer.
+The aim of this study is to compare two types of counseling programs for parents who have lost a child.

 The other type of counseling program is supportive counseling, which aims to help parents cope with their loss by giving them a place to express their feelings and get support during the sessions.

-This study will include parents who lost a child (25 years old or younger with a history of cancer) at least six months but no more than six years before entering the study.
-Participants must reside in the state of New York or New Jersey or must be able to complete sessions while in New York or New Jersey.
+This study will include parents who lost a child at least six months ago.
+Participants must reside in the states of New York or New Jersey or have the ability to complete sessions while complying with current telehealth regulations.
 Participants must be able to understand English well enough to complete the study assessments.